 Four sediment cores are sampled in each of the two lakes using the kajak sampler.
 One from a depth of approx. 15m (in part of the lake with more or less low inclination/horizontal bottom) and three close to the shore (taken by hand).
 Be careful not to disturb the sediment cores when unscrewing the core form the sampler.
 When the cores are taken on board there must be a sharp threshold between the sediment and the water phase.
-If this is not the case it indicates that the core may have tipped over at the bottom and the sample must be replaced.
+If this is not the case it indicates that the core may have tipped over at the bottom and the sample must be re-taken.

 On shore, surface sediment (0-1 cm) from the three near-shore cores are pooled in a 250 ml plastic jar and marked with lake name, date, number of cores and depth (0-1 cm).
-Surface sediment form the core sampled at 15m is kept separate, but marked as above.
+Surface sediment from the core sampled at 15m is kept separate but marked as above.
+It has not yet been possible to collect the sediment samples from the larger depth due to the surface of the lake bottom.
+Thus, we only sample the sediment closer to the shore.